Cambridge-Hands-On-Science/Experiments/Experiments/Computer Science/Cryptography.md

 Paper Telephones and Envelopes
 - Two paper cups connected by string
-- X Third paper cup on a string
+- Third paper cup on a string
 - Some envelopes

 Ceaser Shifts